pampatzoglou/articles/StatefulWorkloads.md

 ```

 The main problem is that by nature of vault etc, not all of these can be automated.
 It can be scripted but a person who actually has access to the vault will need to be involved to run the required configurations.
-Unless you create a custom operator that has admin vault access and performs the required actions to setup the particular engine and paths etc. A better approach is to use the vault agent
+Unless you create a custom operator that has admin vault access and performs the required actions to setup the particular engine and paths etc. A better approach is to use the Vault agent to automate secret management.

 ```yaml
 ...